-Our Opportunity and Optimisation Reviews allow us to understand your international supply chain and provide recommendations to reduce and potentially recover overpaid import duty and potentially other taxes and levies.
-Reviews cover classification, origin preferences, valuation and customs procedures.
+These allow us to understand your international supply chain and provide recommendations to reduce and potentially recover overpaid import duty as well as other taxes and levies.

-An HMRC International Trade visit can be daunting for a Finance Director who normally leaves everything to his freight forwarder - don’t worry help is at hand – call us on 01273 921 951 and see how we can help.
+An HMRC International Trade visit can be daunting for a Finance Director who normally leaves everything to his freight forwarder - don’t worry, help is at hand!

 In a supply chain, however complex, import duty should only be paid once and even then importers can potentially legally delay, reduce or remove liability for import duty and other taxes.